 At this, the judge ordered the prisoner taken away—to his death.

 Under Roman law new religions were illegal.
 In its first few decades Christianity was seen as a sect within Judaism.
 Once it was determined that Christianity was a separate religion, it became illegal to identify as a Christian.
 So, for the first three centuries of what we now call the Christian Era, it was a crime to be Christian.
 Persecutions sprang up throughout various parts of the empire.
 Believers were tortured and sometimes martyred for their faith.
-In 303, Emperor Diocletian ordered the confiscation of Christian property and churches, and the burning of Scriptures.
+In 303, Emperor Diocletian ordered the confiscation of Christian property and churches, and the burning of Scriptures, according to this article.
 Believers and their Book had become so inseparable that the way to eliminate Christianity was to eliminate the Bible.

 How the Bible Came Together